 Interns receive a salary of \$26,000.
-Benefits include health insurance, dental and vision plans, 12 annual holidays, 15 sick and 15 vacation days (equivalent to all first-year employees); library, parking, and sports complex privileges, and \$250 conference support.
+Benefits include health insurance, dental and vision plans, 12 annual holidays, 12 sick and 12 vacation days (equivalent to all first-year employees); library, parking, and sports complex privileges, and \$250 conference support.
 (The salary is set at ".5FTE" in recognition of the training status of interns, who are both employees and trainees).
-Interns are also provided with up to 10 workdays (two weeks) for professional development elsewhere: dissertation defense, conference time, etc.
+Interns are also provided with up to five workdays for professional development elsewhere: dissertation defense, conference time, etc.